Mageshwaran18/Linux/06-file-permissions/README.md

 chmod u+s filename
 ```
 Example: `/usr/bin/passwd` allows users to change their passwords.

+The passwd command updates system files like /etc/shadow, which need root permissions.
+But since passwd has the Set User ID (SUID) bit set, when a normal user runs it, the command runs with root's permissions—just for that action.

 ### SetGID (`s` on group execute bit)
 Files: Users run the file with the group's permissions.